DavideTriso/aria-tooltip/README.md

   });
 ```

-This code would cause an error!
+This code would cause an error and the plugin wont work correctly!

 The correct initialisation code is instead the following: